 Use the following faculty guide to learn more about Bio-Sig.
 Contact the IIC if you need help.

 The SPC Distance Learning Certification program prepares faculty members to teach online and hybrid classes.
 The program consists of an online training course in Canvas, plus a face-to-face workshop, and a Course Readiness Review.
 Each participant will have a course shell in Canvas to create course content.
 Distance Learning Certification is required in order to teach online or hybrid courses.

-The Fall 2014 Distance Learning Certification program will begin in September.
 Department Chair approval is required in order to enroll in the program.
-The program is directed at faculty who will be teaching online or hybrid classes in Spring 2015.
-More information coming soon.
+The program is directed at faculty who will be teaching online or hybrid classes next semester.
+For more information, contact the IIC.

 List of faculty currently certified to teach online or hybrid classes: Distance Learning Certified Faculty

 is the Alamo Colleges standard Learning Management System for online,